dafny-lang/dafny/docs/index.md

 ![Dafny Banner](./banner2.png "Dafny")

 **Dafny** is a verification-aware programming language that has native support for recording specifications and is equipped with a static program verifier.
-By blending sophisticated automated reasoning with familiar programming idioms and tools, Dafny empowers developers to write provably correct code (w.r.t. specifications), while also compiling your Dafny code to familiar development environments such as C#, Java, JavaScript and Go (with more in progressi -- Python, C++, Rust) so Dafny can integrate with your existing workflow.
+By blending sophisticated automated reasoning with familiar programming idioms and tools, Dafny empowers developers to write provably correct code (w.r.t. specifications), while also compiling your Dafny code to familiar development environments such as C#, Java, JavaScript and Go (with more in progress -- Python, C++, Rust) so Dafny can integrate with your existing workflow.

 **Quick Links:**
 - [**Installation**](https://github.com/dafny-lang/dafny/wiki/INSTALL) ([Dafny for VSCode](https://marketplace.visualstudio.com/items?itemName=dafny-lang.ide-vscode))